EdgeNet-project/edgenet-legacy-2024/README.md

 ## Contributing

-We invite you to contribute to this free open-source software (FOSS) initiative.
+The EdgeNet software is free and open source; we invite you to contribute.

 Please take a look at our [project backlog](https://github.com/orgs/EdgeNet-project/projects/2) to see if there are issues that interest you.
 Or suggest your own.

 We are currently rolling out new code on a two week cycle.
 Take a look at our current sprint in the list of